Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Abstract

 \section{Abstract}

-We use anti-de Sitter/Quantum Chromodynamics (AdS/QCD) based holographic light-front wavefunction (LFWF) for vector meson, in conjunction with the dipole model to investigate the cross-sections data for the diffractive and exclusive ${\mathrm J}/\psi$ and $\psi(2S)$ production.
-We confront the experimental data using a new explicit form of the holographic LFWF, where the longitudinal confinement dynamics in light-front Schr\"odinger equation is captured by 't Hooft equation of (1+1)-dim, in large $N_c$ approximation, in addition to the transverse confinement dynamics governed by the confining mass scale parameter, $\kappa$ in vector mesons.
-We obtain the LFWF parameters from fitting to the exclusive $\mathrm{J/}\psi$ electroproduction data from $ep$ collision at HERA collider for $m_c = 1.27 \mbox{ GeV}$.
-Our results suggest that the dipole model together with holographic meson LFWFs with longitudinal confinement is able to give a successful description for differential scattering cross-section for exclusive $\mathrm{J/}\psi$ electroproduction for H1 and ZEUS data.
-We also predict the rapidity distributions of differential scattering cross-section and total photo production of $\mathrm{J/}\psi$ and $\psi(2S)$ states in proton-proton ultra-peripheral collisions(UPCs) at center of mass energy $\sqrt s = 7, 13 ~\mbox{TeV}$.
-Using the minimum set of parameters, our predictions for the UPCs are in good agreement with the recent experimental observations of UPCs at ALICE and LHCb Collaboration.
+We use anti-de Sitter/quantum chromodynamics (AdS/QCD) based holographic light-front wavefunction (LFWF) for vector meson, in conjunction with the dipole model to investigate the cross sections data for the diffractive and exclusive ${\mathrm J/}\psi$ and $\psi(2S)$ production.
+We confront the experimental data using a new explicit form of the holographic LFWF, where the longitudinal confinement dynamics in the light-front Schr\"odinger equation is captured by 't Hooft equation of (1 + 1)-dim, in large $N_c$ approximation, in addition to the transverse confinement dynamics governed by the confining mass scale parameter, $\kappa$ in vector mesons.
+We obtain the LFWF parameters from fitting to the exclusive $\mathrm{J/}\psi$ electroproduction data from electron-proton collision at the Hadron Electron Ring Accelerator for $m_c = 1.27 \mbox{ GeV}$.
+Our results suggest that the dipole model together with holographic meson LFWFs with longitudinal confinement is able to give a successful description for differential scattering cross section for exclusive ${ \mathrm J/}\psi$ electroproduction for H1 and ZEUS data.
+We also predict the rapidity distributions of differential scattering cross section and total photoproduction of ${\mathrm J/}\psi$ and $\psi(2S)$ states in proton-proton ultraperipheral collisions(UPCs) at center of mass energy $\sqrt s = 7, 13 ~\mbox{TeV}$.
+Using the minimum set of parameters, our predictions for the UPCs are in good agreement with the recent experimental observations of UPCs at ALICE and LHCb Collaborations.